Sponsors: Department of the Interior, Bureau of Reclamation

 Collaborators: Bureau of Reclamation

-As part of this grant, HRC compiled a report that describes the development of the hourly precipitation Weather Generator (WG) for the Upper Santa Cruz River Basin, near the international Mexico-U.S border.
+HRC prepared a report that describes the development of the hourly precipitation Weather Generator (WG) for the Upper Santa Cruz River Basin, near the international Mexico-U.S border.
 This WG was developed as a tool to assess the impact on the water resources of various natural and man-made changes in the basin.
 In addition, it was used to explore various water resources management and planning schemes that best address water resources challenges.
 (Shamir, E., 2017: Modification and calibration of the rainfall weather generator for the Upper Santa-Cruz River basin, Arizona HRC Technical Note No. 94.
 Hydrologic Research Center, San Diego, CA, 1 August 2017.)